 The filling is a mashing of egg yolks, feta cheese, heavenly briny capers, and just a touch of bright lemon zest…with a little kick of cayenne at the end.
 There’s no mayo, and I don’t even miss it!
 But the sweetest part of this deal involves a fry pan.
 The deviled eggs are laid cut side down in a hot pan until they’re crusty golden brown.
 The sautéing is absolutely this recipe’s most irresistible feature.

-If you like classic deviled eggs and are looking for an extremely tasty twist, you really must give these a try.
+If you like a good classic deviled eggs recipe, and are looking for an extremely tasty twist, you really must give these a try.
 A platter lined with these little babies will be the first one clean at your Easter gathering.
 Guaranteed!

 - 6 hardboiled eggs

-- 2 T. capers, finely chopped, plus additional whole capers for topping the deviled eggs if you are not sautéeing them
+- 2 tablespoons capers, finely chopped, plus additional whole capers for topping the deviled eggs if you are not sautéeing them

 - freshly ground black pepper, to taste

 - Slice the hardboiled eggs in half lengthwise.
 Remove yolks and place them in a medium bowl.
 Add feta, olive oil, lemon zest, oregano, cayenne, capers, and black pepper.
 Mash thoroughly.
 If it seems a bit dry, add a little more olive oil until it reaches your desired consistency.

 - Taste and add kosher salt if needed.
 Depending on the saltiness of the feta and capers, you might not need to add any.